bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

 # Analog Pins
 <p>The Analog input pins are special pins that can read sensors.
 They can also be used as digital input/output pins.
 Each Analog pin can read a voltage between 0 and 5 V    (the same voltage used to power the Arduino).
 These pins can read the signal from an Analog sensor (like a temperature sensor) and convert it into a digital value
-   ( 0 - 1023, as we get 10-bit resolution in UNO) that we can read.</p>
+   ( 0 - 1023, as we get 10-bit Analog-to-Digital Conversion in UNO) that we can read.</p>
+   Do not connect a voltage higher than 5V to the Analog input pins or you could damage them!
+   These pins are used the same way digital pins are used i.e.
+   ##### pinMode (pin_number, mode)
+   Specifies which pins will be used (pin_number) and in what mode (INPUT or OUTPUT)
+   #### analogRead (pin_number)
+   Function measure the voltage between 0-5V present at the specified pin and converts it into a digital value between 0 to 1023 which can be assigned to a variable.
+   e.g. val = analogRead (A0)
+   #### analogWrite (pin_number, value)
+   This function writes the value to the specified pin_number.
+Important thing to note is that the pins in this case are the PWM pins (3, 5, 6, 9, 10, 11) and value        ranges from 0 – 255.
+   These functions can be easily understood using the Fade LED example.